Justcallmesu/express-parameter-polution-preventer/README.md

-# express-parameter-polution
+# express-parameter-polution-preventer

-this is an express parameter polution sanitize
+this is an express parameter polution preventer

 works array nested in an object query

 install it

 ```
-npm i express-parameter-polution
+npm i express-parameter-polution-preventer
 ```

 and then Just import it